18 Day South Africa Eco Explorer

 PRE-DEPARTURE INFORMATION SOUTH AFRICA TOUR

-The 18 South Africa tour departs from the Greenfire Lodge Johannesburg, 25 Alida Street, Northcliff at 06h30 on the first tour day (Tuesday) and ends on the last day (Friday) at around 17h00 till late at the Greenfire Lodge Capetown.
-If you are booked on a first tour day (Friday) departure you will arrive on your last tour day (Monday) at the Greenfire Lodge Capetown.
+The 18 South Africa tour departs from the Greenfire Lodge Johannesburg, 25 Alida Street, Northcliff at 06h30 on the first tour day and ends on the last day at around 17h00 till late at the Greenfire Lodge Cape Town.
 Guests not staying at the Greenfire Lodge Johannesburg must arrive at the Lodge at 06h00 on the day of departure.
 The telephone number is +27(0)11 888 1160.

 ACCOMMODATION ON TOUR

-Please note that linen will be provided for the duration of your tour and you will NOT need a sleeping bag and pillow for the rest of the tour.
+Please note that linen will be provided for the duration of your tour and there is no need to bring along a sleeping bag or pillow.

-•Internet facilities: Pre night in the Greenfire Johannesburg Lodge, Greenfire Knysna Lodge and Greenfire Capetown Lodge
+• Internet facilities: Pre night in the Greenfire Johannesburg Lodge and Greenfire Cape Town Lodge

 We have a range of barrel bags for sale starting from € 50 nett per bag.